-The air barrier is required to reduce air leakage between the exterior and interior areas of the building to achieve the pressure equalised self-draining cavity system and the 'building envelop sealing' level for energy efficiency performance.
+The air barrier is required to reduce air leakage between the exterior and internal areas of the building to achieve the pressure equalised self-draining cavity system and the 'building envelop sealing' level for energy efficiency performance.
 This guide considers the internal plasterboard lining as the predominant air barrier.
-Refer to the CSR Cemintel Facades and Cladding - Design Guide and CSR Gyprock The Red Book literature for further information on plasterboard linings, and Edge and SimpleLine wall systems.
+Refer to the CSR Gyprock® The Red BookTM for further information on plasterboard linings and Edge and SimpleLine wall systems.